CRUMB RUBBER MODIFIED BITUMEN (CRMB)

 These beneficial properties translate to reduced maintenance costs, longer road life, and improved driving conditions, making CRMB an environmentally friendly and cost-effective option for road construction projects.
 The specific durability of CRMB will vary depending on several factors including the precise formulation of the CRMB, the design and construction of the pavement, and the specific conditions (traffic, climate, etc.) to which the pavement is exposed.

-CRUMB RUBBER MODIFIED BITUMEN PERFORMANCE
+CRUMB RUBBER MODIFIED BITUMEN (CRMB) PERFORMANCE

 The performance of Crumb Rubber Modified Bitumen (CRMB), or rubberized asphalt, greatly surpasses traditional bitumen in several key areas.
 Its unique properties make it a preferred material for road construction projects, offering enhanced functionality under various conditions: